TheThingsNetwork/docs/_includes/v2-preview/arduino/_usage.md

 }
 ```

 The actual streams you'd pass to the constructor depend on the board you use and the Serial Port you connected a LoRaWAN module to.
 For The Things Uno and Node use the Serial Ports and baud rates shown here.

 The third argument for the constructor is a constant to set the frequency plan your device operators on.
+Replace `/* TTN_FP_EU868 or TTN_FP_US915 */` with either `TTN_FP_EU868` or `TTN_FP_US915`.

 ## Activate